-Individual liability under Section 806 has been limited to persons who have the authority to affect the terms and conditions of the complainant's employment.
 In Gallagher v.
 Granada Entertainment USA, 2004-SOX-74 (ALJ Oct.
-19, 2004), an ALJ permitted amendment of the complaint to add as respondents the executives who terminated the complainant's employment.
-However, the ALJ rejected complainant's effort to join "any person or business entity . . . whose acts in concert with or at the direction of the Employer . . . lead to" his termination.
-The ALJ reasoned that "[o]nly individuals who were Complainant's superiors . . . could discriminate against him 'in the terms or conditions of his employment'" The ALJ concluded that "[t]he availability of damages does not convert this statutory proceeding into a common law tort action, permitting joinder of persons or entities who were not the Complainant's superiors as if they were joint tortfeasors."
+19, 2004), the ALJ joined relevant decision-makers as respondents but rejected complainant's effort to join "any person or business entity . . . whose acts in concert with or at the direction of the Employer . . . lead to" his termination.
+The ALJ reasoned that "[o]nly individuals who were Complainant's superiors . . . could discriminate against him 'in the terms or conditions of his employment' "